Belarusian folk dance: Staged folk dance

 In 1862, the first Belarusian comic opera Peasant incorporated the folk dance "Metelitsa".
 This was the first example of the use of Belarusian folk dance in theater.

-Ignatius Buinitsky, who founded the Belarusian National Theatre in 1907, played a major role in the emergence of stage folk dance.
+Ihnat Bujnicki, who founded the Belarusian National Theatre in 1907, played a major role in the emergence of stage folk dance.
 His repertoire included more than a dozen dances.
-Buinitsky leveraged his powers of creative observation and his great musical talent to accurately capture the style of the dances.
+Bujnicki leveraged his powers of creative observation and his great musical talent to accurately capture the style of the dances.
 He created a bright, dynamic, folklore-faithful representation that originated the national ballet.

 In 1933, the opera and ballet theater opened in Minsk.
 The national choreography was created here by combining the elements of dance folklore with classical ballet.

 Later, a large number of theater and dance groups, including amateur ones, began performing folk dances.
 This contributed to the development and diversity of the stage dance, enriching it with new technical movements and compositional elements.

 Belarusian choreographers such as K. Oleksyutovich, K. Muller, L. Lyashenko, I. Hvorost, and N. Chistyakov made great contributions to the development of stage folk dance.